kayslay/CompressJs/README.md

 ###The Properties of Compress.option

  - **inputSelector** :: this is the selector of the input element thst selects the image.
-For now, Compress support's one input per Compress Object instance.
-It's takes the first of the selectors.
- - **downloadSelector** :: this is the selector of the link that would be used to download the compressed image.
-For now, Compress support's one link per Compress Object instance.
-It's takes the first of the selectors. downloadSelector must be set on creation of the Compress Object.
+ - **downloadSelector** :: this is the selector of the link that would be used to download the compressed image. downloadSelector must be set on creation of the Compress Object.
  - **imageSelector** :: this is the selector for the img tag that's used to preview the compressed image.
-For now, Compress support's one img tag per Compress Object instance.
-It's takes the first of the selectors.
+ - **changeFn** :: the function to be called when the input is changed.
+ - **dropFn**  :: the function to be called when there is a drop on the input o the dropSelector.
+ - **dropSelector** :: the selector of the elemnt to drop the image for compression.
+ - **rate** :: the default rate at which the image is compressed. the lower the rate the higher the compression.
+ - **imagePrefix** :: the prefix to the name of the compressed file when downloaded.
+ - **dimen**: : an object literal holding the width and height of the compressed image.
+ - **compressFn** :: the function to be called as soon as comression is complete
+ - **rateSelector** :: the selctor of the element used to control the rate of compression
+ - **rateEvent** :: the event fired that call the rateFn
+ - **rateFn** :: the function that changes the rate of the compression